 |Choosing carbs that are packed with fiber (and don’t spike your blood sugar)|

 Brown or wild rice, riced cauliflower

 White potatoes (including fries and mashed potatoes)

-Sweet potatoes, yams, winter squash, cauliflower mash
+Sweet potatoes, yams, cauliflower mash

 Whole-wheat or whole-grain bread